Why Corfu deserves the detour in luxury hotel mode

 Tables and gastronomy: beyond the hotels

 Corfu has no Michelin stars, but a rising contemporary Greek food scene.
-The best luxury hotels have their internal tables (the gourmet Greek at Domes Miramare, the Mediterranean at Eleals), but we recommend venturing out at least two evenings.
+The best luxury hotels have their in-house tables (the gastronomic Greek at Domes Miramare, the Mediterranean at Eleals), but we recommend venturing out at least two evenings.

 In Corfu town:

-- Etrusco: Italo-Greek cooking, serious wine cellar, neoclassical setting.
+- Etrusco: Italo-Greek cuisine, serious wine cellar, neoclassical setting.
 Booking essential.
 Budget 60-80 €/person.

-- The Venetian Well: Romantic restaurant in a cobbled alley, fusion Mediterranean cooking.
+- The Venetian Well: Romantic restaurant in a cobbled alley, Mediterranean fusion cuisine.
 Budget 50-70 €.

 On the coast: